Greetings mate and Welcome aboard.

 - Manufacturer Part Number: 3185Z00010

 As for construction, this baby was built in Vienna, Austria, and truly performs well.
-It has an integrated capsule suspension that reduces mechanical noise and resonances for even greater sonic accuracy.
+It has an integrated capsule suspension that reduces mechanical noise and resonances for even greater sonic accuracy – a huge benefit in the studio.

 - Comes with a cradle, pop filter, and a nice carrying case.